What Is the Difference Between Stocks and Index Funds?

 Investing in Index Funds

-Although only you and your qualified financial planner can decide which approach is best and most appropriate for your own situation, as a general rule, index fund investing is better than investing in individual stocks because it keeps costs low, removes the need to constantly study earnings reports from companies, and almost certainly results in being "average", which is far preferable to losing your hard earned money in a bad investment.
+Although, only you and your qualified financial planner can decide which approach is best and most appropriate for your situation.
+As a general rule, index fund investing is better than investing in individual stocks because it keeps costs low, removes the need to constantly study earnings reports from companies, and almost certainly results in being "average", which is far preferable to losing your hard earned money in a bad investment.